gregorycrane/Wolf1807/ajax-2019/README.md

-# Working materials for a Smart Ajax
+# Towards a Smart Appcrit: Sophocles' Ajax

 This folder contains a number of files for a "smart text" of Sophocles Ajax, to be developed in conjunction with a "Smart Homer."
 Our particular focus is on a "smart apparatus" -- developing an apparatus criticus (a list of variant readings) that distinguishes between different classes of variation.